monkamtanyi/Terraform-master-class-series/03 - Language Syntax/a). ReadME.md

 - A block is a container for other content.
 - An example of a block template is as below.
 ## Template
+#d content of d curly bbraces represent d content of a block.
+blk type =prvidr, resources, etc blk label= resource type (ie if blk type =resource as an ex) blk label =d name, local to terra, this will differentiate diff resources- u can create many instanes w diff names Blocks are containers for code, delimited by d curly braces we pass aguements in d curly braces.
      <BLOCK TYPE> "<BLOCK LABEL>" "<BLOCK LABEL>"   {
        # Block body
       <IDENTIFIER> = <EXPRESSION> # Argument